wazazaby/vimebu/README.md

 # vimebu
-Vimebu is a small library that provides a builder to create Prometheus & VictoriaMetrics compatible metrics.
+Vimebu is a small library that provides a builder to create VictoriaMetrics compatible metrics.

 ### Usage
 ```go